pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       -c, --resultclass <class name>  Filter by the result class name provided.
       -R, --role <role name>          Filter by the role name provided.
       -R, --resultrole <class name>   Filter by the result role name provided.
-      -q, --includequalifiers         Include qualifiers in the result.
+      -q, --includequalifiers         If set, requests server to include qualifiers in the returned instance(s).
       -c, --includeclassorigin        Include classorigin in the result.
       -p, --propertylist <property name>
                                       Define a propertylist for the request.
 If